Use this sample of a thank you email after an interview to land the job

 Knowing how best to write a thank you email after an interview is a critical part of the interview process.
 Even if you know you crushed the interview for the mechanical engineering role the first step is always to send a thank you email to follow up with the hiring manager or other people you interviewed with.

 Ladders spoke with Tara Cassady, the executive vice president of Americas Client Services at Cielo, to get the rundown on sending a thank you email after an interview.

-How to write a thank you email after an interview
+- Who to send a thank you email to.

 Follow Ladders on Flipboard!